kfeldmann/littlewing/README.md

   - ...
 ```

 TARGET is an optional label for the step list.
-If `flop` is then run
+If `lw` is then run
 with a target string as its argument, only steps matching that target
 will be examined.